David Pablos

-David Pablos (born July 28, 1983) is a Mexican director, editor and screenwriter.
-An active filmmaker since 2007, Pablos has been involved in six feature films, including shorts and documentaries.
+David Pablos (born July 28, 1982) is a Mexican director, editor and screenwriter.
+An active filmmaker since 2007, Pablos has been involved in seven films, including shorts and documentaries.
 Pablos attained recognition for directing La Vida Después (2013) and Las Elegidas (2015).

 Pablos has worked with non-professional actors on his narrative films, for which he has received awards at several international film festivals, including the Morelia International Film Festival and Cannes Film Festival.
 Pablos received an Ariel Award for Best Short Fiction Film in 2010 for La Canción de los Niños Muertos and in 2016, won for Best Director and Best Original Screenplay at the 58th Ariel Awards in Mexico for his work in the film Las Elegidas.

 Early life and background

 Pablos was born in Tijuana, Baja California, Mexico and studied filmmaking at the Centro de Capacitación Cinematográfica (CCC) in Mexico City.
 Pablos also received a scholarship granted by the National Fund for Culture and Arts (FONCA) to specialize in screenwriting.
+Pablos is openly gay.